ObjectivityLtd/UITricks.StaticWebsiteBoilerplate/README.md

 ## How to run the project
-1. Start with installing gulp-cli and project dependencies:
+1. Start with installing gulp-cli (you can skip this if you already have it):
-`npm install --global gulp-cli && npm install`
+`npm install --global gulp-cli`

+2. Install project dependencies:
+`npm install`

-2. Build website and run development server using task:
+3. Build website and run development server using task:
 `gulp serve`

-3. Open website in a browser by navigating to: http://localhost:8080 (default port can be changed in `tasks/config.js`).
+4. Open website in a browser by navigating to: http://localhost:8080 (default port can be changed in `tasks/config.js`).